Overview

 MRSA infection

 An infection means that germs are in or on your body and might make you feel sick.
 MRSA might cause a mild infection, such as pus or redness at a wound site.
-It might also cause a more serious infection, such as septicaemia (infection of the blood) which can be called 'sepsis'.
+It might also cause a more serious infection, such as an infection of the blood (septicaemia) which can be called 'sepsis'.

 Testing for MRSA

-You cannot tell who has MRSA by looking at them.
-This is why we routinely test our patients for it.
-This involves sending samples to our laboratory to be tested.
+We routinely test our patients for MRSA.
+This involves sending samples from patients to our laboratory to be tested.
 These samples could include:

-- a swab of your nose, throat and perineum (the skin between your genitals and bottom)
+• a swab of your nose and groin or perineum (the skin between your genitals and bottom)

 It takes about 3 days to get the test results.